patofoto/Demon_Klipper_Essentials_Unified/README.md

 To get the most from these macros you’ll need to add a Chamber thermistor to your machine if you haven’t already & a Chamber exhaust fan.
 - If you have a Chamber exhaust fan call it `[temperature_fan chamber]`
-- If you instead have a Chamber Theremistor only & no Exhaust fan call it `[temperature_sensor Chamber_Temp]`
+- If you instead have a Chamber Thermistor only & no Exhaust fan call it `[temperature_sensor Chamber_Temp]`

 ## Printer LED lights
 - If you have printer LED lights (NOT neopixel) call them `[output_pin Printer_Lights]`
+- NeoPixel Led's are dealt with in the additionally installed files.

 ## Filament Sensor
 If you have or are going to install a filament sensor this must be added to your `printer.cfg` file to run the filament sensor.
 The filament runout check in the `PRINT_START` macro can then be enabled & disabled in the `_START_VARIABLES` marco if you dont have one or dont want to perform the check at the start of the print.